xinbowu2/Kaggle-Robot-Prediction/README.md

 "Facebook Recruiting IV: Human or Robot?
 (See https://www.kaggle.com/c/facebook-recruiting-iv-human-or-bot).

-This project is done after the Kaggle competition for practice.
+This project was done after the Kaggle competition for practice.
 We implemented algorithms including Adaboost, Extremely Randomized Trees, and Random Forest.
-In addition, we also experimented combinations of different models to boost overall performance.
+In addition, we also experimented ensemble of different models to boost overall performance.

 ##Snapshots of The Leaderboard